ldz666666/awesome-person-anonymization/README.md

-# awesome-person-de-identifcation
+# awesome-person-anonymization

-De-identification aims to hide the identity information in person images and video stream.
+Person Anonymization / De-identification aims to hide the identity information in person images and video stream.

 ## Face